Common Career Mistakes and How to Avoid Them

 Stagnation

-- Begin by identifying one who will provide advice, guidance, connections or identify areas of improvement.
+- Look for Mentoring: Find someone to mentor you who can offer advice, guidance, connections or suggest areas of improvement.

-- Continuous Education: Consider taking additional classes, certificates or degrees that are pertinent to the job.
+- The Future of Education: Learn additional courses, certificates or degrees that are pertinent to the field.

 Negativity

-- Refocus on Positivity: Embrace the positive aspects of your role even when you’re feeling overwhelmed
+- Refocus on Positivity: Embrace the positive aspects of your role when you’re overwhelmed

-- Pay attention to sustainability: Look at how the work you do affects sustainability.
+- Concentrate on sustainability: Think about how the work you do contributes to sustainability.

-- Get help when you can: Ask a mentor for advice or ask your colleagues for advice.
+- Ask for help whenever possible: Ask a mentor for guidance or colleagues for business guidance.

 Overcommitting Workload